 Partner-Centered Leading vs. Self-Centered Leading

-A leader is either partner-centered or self-centered.
+Leaders are either self-centered or partner-centered.
 A partner-centered leader dances for his partner.
 He leads her to dance in a thoughtful, gentle, patient and attentive way.
 A self-centered leader, on the contrary, focuses on his own performance and tends to compel the woman do things beyond her comfortable zone.
 For example, he leads her to take very big steps, which a partner-centered leader would break into smaller steps; or leads her to chase the beats, whereas a partner-centered leader would allow her time to finish her steps; or leads her to do arbitrary figures, whereas a partner-centered leader would use simple steps to display her natural beauty; or shows off his skills and uses her as a foil to his own exhibition, whereas a partner-centered leader would accommodate her, pamper her, shine her and let her be the center of attention.

 Here is an example of self-centered leading.

 In this example, the man focused only on the routines and failed to display the woman's beauty.
-He concentrated on his own performance but neglected his duty to make his partner feel good and enjoy the dance.
+He prioritized his personal performance while neglecting his responsibility to make his partner feel good and enjoy the dance.
 He hastily chased the beats and rushed the woman to do awkward steps and drastic turns regardless of the lamentable mood of the music.
 As a result, his self-exhibition overshadowed her performance.

 In contrast, a partner-centered leader dances for the woman.
 Here is an example of partner-centered leading.